andrew-raphael-lukasik/Unity.Mathematics.Explicit/README.md

 # PROBLEM:
 Unity.Mathematics' types implicitly cast too agressively in my observation.
-Using these as method arguments renders method overloading unusable.
+Using these as method parameters renders method overloading unusable.
 ```C#
 // Let's play a game.
 Guess which overload is going to be called here:
 class Example